samber/lo/README.md

 ### Nth

 Returns the element at index `nth` of collection.
 If `nth` is negative, the nth element from the end is returned.
+An error is returned when nth is out of slice bounds.

 ```go
 nth, err := lo.Nth[int]([]int{0, 1, 2, 3}, 2)